remnrem/luna-doc/docs/luna/args.md

     These options (when used on the command line, or via a parameter file) mean that only these channels are loaded from the EDF, i.e. it is as though the other channels do not exist from Luna's perspective.
+(One minor but virtuous side effect is that this can speed up reading an EDF, if one knows that only a subset of channels is needed.)

-This is different from the using the `sig` option to modify the behavior of an individual Luna command: in this latter case, it is only that particular command that is restricted to those signals/channels, and so other channels are still part of the in-memory EDF for subsequent processing.
+    This is different from the using the
+    `sig` option to modify the behavior of an individual Luna command: in this latter case, it is only that particular command that is restricted to those signals/channels, and so other channels are still part of the in-memory EDF and available for subsequent processing.
 For
     example:
     ```
     ...